 What kind of materials do you use and where do you get them from?

 I tend to use all sorts of materials, combining silver from bullion dealers with found objects I collect on walks through the woods, along the shoreline and on city streets.
 Whatever I can find that holds my interest.

 I’m working on a series of objects for an installation reflecting my residency in Pietrafitta in Italy for an exhibition in Belfast with my creative collective Mak9.

 The chance to see something differently, the chance to make something new.

 Any dinner with good food and good friends.

 What further ambitions do you have?

 Just to keep making interesting things which brings something good to people.

 What are you 3 favourite pieces on Jouw…?

 There is so much great work there but a few of my favourites are the Gold Wrench Fork by Nils Hint, it combines industrial brutality with delicate making into something quite beautiful.
 The work of Maki Okamoto is so playful with the reworked found forms, the One Finger Fork is especially funny and quite punk.
-Gabi Veit’s work has such a wonderful feel of nature and is fantastically sculptural, the Thorn Spoon with its sharp lines is a particular favourite.
+Sophie Hanagarth’s work has such a wonderful feel of nature and is fantastically sculptural, the Worm Tracks Spoon with its round lines is a particular favourite.